serverlessworkflow/specification/contributing.md

 ### Markdown style

-Markdown files should be properly formatted before a pull request is sent out.
+Markdown files should be appropriately formatted before a pull request is sent out.
-In this repository we follow the
+In this repository, we follow the
 [markdownlint rules](https://github.com/DavidAnson/markdownlint#rules--aliases)
 with some customizations.
 See [markdownlint](.markdownlint.yaml) or [settings](.vscode/settings.json) for details.

-We highly encourage to use line breaks in markdown files at `80` characters wide.
-There are tools that can do it for you effectively.
-Please submit proposal to include your editor settings required to enable this behavior so the out of the box settings for this repository will be consistent.
+We highly encourage using line breaks in markdown files at `80` characters wide.
+Some tools can do it for you effectively.
+Please submit the proposal to include your editor settings required to enable this behavior so the out-of-the-box settings for this repository will be consistent.

 If you are using Visual Studio Code, you can also use the `fixAll` command of the
 [vscode markdownlint extension](https://github.com/DavidAnson/vscode-markdownlint).

-To otherwise check for style violations, use
+To otherwise check for style violations, use:

 ```bash
 # Ruby and gem are required for mdl